-All supporting documentation is attached to a temporary investment sheet where details of the counter parties to whom our monies are being lent to be given by the broker and are recorded on a temporary investment sheet, they include:
+All supporting documentation is attached to a temporary investment sheet where details of the counter parties to whom our monies are being lent -are recorded

 - Name of borrower;

 - Borrower's bank details, including sort code and account number;

 - Amount to be invested;

 - Term of investment, i.e. call, fixed etc.; and

 - Rate of interest payable by the borrower.